Healthy Boundaries: How To Define The Relationship

 You’ve stopped pursuing other people

-You might not have taken down your dating apps, but if you’ve stopped swiping or looking for new romantic relationships in other ways, it could mean you’re starting to think about your current partner as a possible committed relationship.
+You might not have taken down your dating apps, but if you’ve stopped swiping or looking for new romantic connections in other ways, it could mean you’re starting to think about your current partner as a possible committed relationship.
 Even if you’re non-monogamous, you might notice an increase in your focus on this one person.
 Either way, a decrease in your current desire to pursue other partners right now in general could be a sign to have a more serious talk about the potential future of the relationship with this partner.

 You’ve started becoming physically intimate

-While not all romantic relationships have a sexual component, many do.
-Some have a sexual component from the start, and how soon you begin physical intimacy with a particular person seems to have little impact on relationship quality.
+While not all romantic partnerships have a sexual component, many do.
+Some have a sexual component from the start, and how soon you begin physical intimacy with a particular person seems to have little impact on partnership quality.
 However, if sexual contact represents a new step in your relationship, it may be a good time to talk about your level of commitment and exclusivity.
 Defining the relationship may help you better manage your sexual health as well as avoid miscommunications and hurt feelings.

-You’re looking to the future of the relationship
+You’re looking to the future

 Maybe you have a big life decision coming up, such as where to look for graduate schools or whether to make a career change.
 Or perhaps you’ve simply started picturing life a few years down the road and have noticed that you’re imagining your current partner there with you.
 When contemplating your future, it may be advisable to define whether it might include the person you’re currently dating.